bodeolukolu/GBSapp/ReadMe.md

 ```
 - Make sure python v2.6 or greater is installed and then type the command below in terminal
 - $ sudo ln -sf /usr/bin/python3 /usr/bin/python
+- or
+- If you are using python3
+- $ sudo apt update
+- $ sudo apt install python-is-python3
 ```
 **If samtools and bcftools doesn't install properly:**<br />
 ```
-While the installation of samtools and bcftools are automated, the installation requires some dependencies.
-Consider typing the commands below in terminal, delete samtools and bcftools (from within ./GBSapp/tools/), and then re-run GBSapp in terminal:
+While the installation of samtools and bcftools are automated, the installation requires some dependencies:
   $ sudo apt-get update
   $ sudo apt-get install gcc
   $ sudo apt-get install make